Safety in Polar Bear Habitat

 Polar bears should always be treated with respect and caution.
 They are large, powerful carnivores that can injure and kill people.

-This page focuses on ways to avoid interactions with polar bears while passing safely through the bears’ coastal habitats.
-Visitors to Arctic National Wildlife Refuge are generally aware of the risks associated with wildland pursuits, and commonly plan long, remote routes allowing them to test their mettle in extreme wilderness.
+This page focuses on ways to avoid interactions with polar bears while passing safely through the bears’ coastal habitats (for information on polar bear encounter safety, see our Polar Bear Interaction Guidelines).
+The majority of visitors to polar bear habitat are traveling within Arctic National Wildlife Refuge and are generally aware of the risks associated with wildland pursuits.
+Refuge visitors commonly plan long, remote routes allowing them to test their mettle in extreme wilderness.
 Yet there are some difficulties no one should willingly face—such as interacting with a polar bear—no matter how energetic and resilient they are.

-Because polar bears are protected under the Marine Mammal Protection Act and Endangered Species Act, every recreational visitor has a responsibility to try to avoid encounters with polar bears.
-Travelers along the coast of northeast Alaska may now encounter polar bears any month of the year.
-If you are planning a visit to Arctic Refuge that includes travel along the coast away from structures, use the following practices to minimize your chances of disturbing polar bears; to increase the chances of your safe passage; and to prevent having to kill a polar bear in defense of life.
+Because polar bears are protected under the Marine Mammal Protection Act and Endangered Species Act, every visitor has a responsibility to try to avoid encounters with polar bears.
+Due to changes in sea ice conditions, travelers along the coast of northeast Alaska may now encounter polar bears any month of the year.
+If you are planning a visit to Arctic Refuge that includes travel along the coast away from structures, use the following practices to minimize your chances of disturbing polar bears; to increase human safety; and to prevent having to kill a polar bear in defense of life.

 Be aware of the situation:

-• Encountering polar bears is likely while traveling along the Arctic Refuge coast because polar bears are increasing their coastal use due to arctic warming and loss of sea ice.
+• Encountering polar bears is likely while traveling along the Arctic Refuge coast because polar bears are increasing their use of coastal areas due to arctic warming and loss of sea ice.

 • Close proximity to bears may lead to the injury or death of people or bears.
 These outcomes are tragic for people and harmful to polar bear conservation goals.

-• Proper conduct around bears requires sorting through inaccurate information and false notions about bears, and using practices recommended by human-bear conflict management specialists based on their observations of bear behavior.
+• Proper conduct around bears requires sorting through inaccurate information and false notions about bears.
+Media images of people behaving inappropriately around bears can mislead visitors into thinking risky human actions are safe and have no detrimental impacts on humans and bears.
+Use practices recommended by human-bear conflict management specialists based on their observations of bear behavior, and learn appropriate practices for your situation.
 Responsible reactions to bears will vary across bear species, among different areas for the same species, among individual bears at the same location, and even at different times for the same individual bear.
+Therefore, it can be beneficial to consult agency experts to seek advice while planning your trip.

 Before you go:

-• Plan your route to avoid camping in coastal areas mid-July through October.
-Polar bears are increasing their use of the shoreline.
+• Plan your route to avoid camping along the coast mid-July through October.
+Polar bears are most likely to be encountered within 25 miles of the coastline, especially along barrier islands, and they are increasing their use of the shoreline.
 It may no longer be possible to avoid polar bear encounters if you plan a coastal trip during these months.
+(See the next section for tips on locating your camp.)

 • If you must rely on coastal access or egress to accomplish your intended route, make arrangements to minimize the group’s time in coastal areas.
 Travel on the coast only when absolutely necessary.

-• If you are committed to using coastal areas, plan a group size that minimizes surprises by allowing for 24 hour bear monitoring, and incorporate camp and travel practices that heighten the group’s situational awareness.
+• If you are committed to using coastal areas, plan a group size that minimizes surprise encounters by allowing for 24 hour bear monitoring, and incorporate camp and travel practices that heighten the group’s situational awareness.
+(See the next section for tips on increasing awareness).

-• Before your trip, develop and review a group safety plan, and make sure each participant knows how to respond if a bear approaches in a curious, nervous, threatening, or aggressive manner.
+• Before your trip, develop and review a group safety plan, and make sure each participant knows how to respond if a bear approaches in a curious, threatened, or predatory manner.

 • Bring, and know how to properly operate and maintain, bear-resistant storage containers and other equipment, such as binoculars, noise makers, and bear pepper spray, that will help you avoid or end interactions.
-Use caution when relying on electric fences.
-They often fail when placed in the dry, unstable soils found along the coast.
+Electric fencing can be an extremely effective tool for deterring bears.
+However, proper setup in dry soils and use of the appropriate energizer influence efficacy, and you must ensure the fence continues to function properly while in use.
+Alarm systems can provide effective early warning systems.

 While on land at or near the coast:

-• Be alert outside to avoid close encounters with bears.
-Don't approach, harass, or provoke polar bears.
+• Be alert to your surroundings to avoid bears.
+Never approach, harass, or provoke polar bears.

-• Avoid camping on bear travel routes such as beaches, barrier islands, or areas of decreased visibility like fresh water outlets or bluff-edges.
+• Avoid camping on bear travel routes such as shorelines, barrier islands, or areas of decreased visibility like fresh water outlets or bluff-edges.

 • Regularly discuss and rehearse among your group how to interpret and respond to polar bear behaviors, such as how to respond if you spot a bear one mile, 100 meters, or 10 meters away; how to respond if you spot a bear while you are traveling versus a bear coming into camp; and what to do if a bear repeatedly comes into camp.